nanodlp/docs/nanosupport/3d-editor.md

 #### Consistency

 Lower consistency means wall thickness would be less accurate, but the hollowing process would be faster.
+With a low accuracy, the result wall thickness might be uneven.

 #### Min Cavity Size